Parimalav1/Parimalav1/README.md

 ### Hi there 👋 , I'm Parimala!
-I'm a full-stack developer seeking jobs with 1yr experience.
+I'm a full-stack developer with 1yr experience seeking employment.

 My Skillset